sgost/fidisys-website/src/data/blog/using-restapis-and-graphql-apis-in-one-flutter-applicaton.md

 Systematically, as a developer, you could begin with integrating REST APIs first, then later on move to GraphQL Endpoints integration.

+**RestApi call procedure flow using retrofit in Stacked Architecture**

+##### **step 1: Create a Flutter application**

-Flutter applications do have networking and JSON Serialization modules. **Networking module** do contain, app data localization, URL constants, retrofit file, and service models.
+Well-formatted flutter applications do have networking and JSON Serialization modules.
+These modules help in API calls and data flow through the application.
+The **Networking module** contains, app data localization, URL constants, retrofit file, and service models.
 While the **JSON Serialization module** contains model classes that are structures based on responses from the API call.

-### Retrofit.
+#####  **step 2:** **Add the required dependencies.**

 To call Rest APIs by sending dynamic headers, parameters, requests, and responses in a custom and secured way we use the [retrofit](https://pub.dev/packages/retrofit/install) package, which is installed in the pubspec.yaml file.

 > Retrofit  is a dio cient, that make consuming rest APIs easier.

-some of the dependencies and dev dependencies that are used as helpers to the retrofit depedency are:
+some of the dependencies and dev dependencies that are used as helpers to the retrofit dependency are:

 * **Dio** - is used to create a retrofit client to enable request making.
 It also provides the developer with the ability to add interceptors.
-Together with the http-wrapper, it also helps in error handling.
+Together with the HTTP wrapper, it also helps in error handling.
 * **Build-runner and retrofit_generator** - used to generate the .g.dart files.
 By running the command below after adding the respective methods.

 ```
 flutter pub run build_runner build --delete-conflicting-outputs
 ```

 * **json_serializable** - used to automatically generate code to and from JSON by annotating dart classes.

-An example, of how a retrofit class looks like:

-> Kindly note the methods for get, post, put and delete, will contain different properties pass.
+##### Step 3: API calling  with retrofit

+As shown in the get method below, the Rest Client Class is responsible for handling all the network call methods.
+The annotations on the methods and URL Parameters help in determining how a request will be handled.
+Every method must have a HTTP annotation, and the built in annotations include; GET, PUT, PATCH, DELETE, POST.

+The methods also contain parameters, which include:

+> <!--StartFragment-->
+>
+> **@Path-** To update the URL dynamically replacement block surrounded by { } must be annotated with @Path using the same string.\
+> **@Body-** Sends dart object as the request body.\
+> **@Query-** used to append the URL.\
+> **@Headers-** to pass the headers dynamically.
+>
+> <!--EndFragment-->
+>
+>

 **Get :**